Federal Supplemental Educational Opportunity Grant (FSEOG)

 Review process

 Students must complete the Free Application for Federal Student Aid (FAFSA).
-Schools determine eligibility and award amounts based on financial need and available funding.
+Schools determine eligibility and award amounts based on financial need and available funds.